Department of Global Development Studies

 DEVS graduate programs offer the specialist knowledge and tangible skills that students need to promote equitable and sustainable development in a world beset by stark inequalities, political turbulence and pressing environmental challenges.

-The Faculty of Arts and Science (FAS) has created a Queen’s University Return to Campus website and a Faculty of Arts & Science Fall 2021 Return to Campus webpage.
+The Faculty of Arts and Science (FAS) has created a Queen’s University Return to Campus website and a Faculty of Arts & Science Return to Campus webpage.

-These two resources contain the most up-to-date information regarding the FAS plans and timelines for re-opening.
+These two resources contain the most up-to-date information.

 Anishinaabemowin: Gimaakwe Gchi-gkinoomaagegamig atemagad Naadowe miinwaa Anishinaabe aking